Sencpc/Algoritma-Puncak-lethal-company-AI-Overhaul-/README.md

    - BepInEx 5.4+ already deployed to the game directory.
 2. **Download** the latest `Algoritma-Puncak.dll` from Releases (or build it yourself).
 3. Drop the DLL into `Lethal Company/BepInEx/plugins/AlgoritmaPuncak/`.
-4. Launch the game once to generate config; check the console/log for `[AlgoritmaPuncak]` messages confirming the Assurance director + AI controllers loaded.
+4. Launch the game once to generate config; check the console/log for `[AlgoritmaPuncak]` messages confirming the MoonSpawnDirector + AI controllers loaded.

 ## Building from Source